falkTX/Carla/data/windows/README.txt

 * Export any Carla loadable plugin or sound bank as an LV2 plugin
 * Plugin bridge support (such as running 32bit plugins on a 64bit Carla, or Windows plugins on Linux)

+Carla is also available as an LV2 plugin for Windows.
+Create the "C:\Program Files\Common Files\LV2" folder (if it does not exist yet), then copy Carla.lv2 into it and restart your LV2 host.

 For a complete and updated description of Carla, please check: http://kxstudio.linuxaudio.org/carla